yyu233/StudyNote/Linux/DirectoryStructure.md

 **/etc/opt** configuration files for add-on packages taht are stored in /opt
 **/etc/sgml** configuration files, such as catalogs, for software that processes SGML
 **/etc/X11** configuration files for the X Window System, ver 11
-**/etc/xml** configuration files, such as catalogs, for software that processes XML
+**/etc/xml** configuration files, such as catalogs, for software that processes XML **/etc/hosts**  The main purpose of this file is to resolve host names that cannot be resolved any other way.
+It can also be used to resolve host names on small networks with no DNS server.
+Regardless of the type of network the computer is on, this file should contain a line specifying the IP address of the loopback device (127.0.0.1) as localhost.localdomain.
+**/etc/resolv.conf** This file specifies the IP addresses of DNS servers and the search domain.
+Unless configured to do otherwise, the network intialization scripts populate this file.
+**/etc/sysconfig/network** This file specifies routing and host information for all network interfaces.
+**etc/sysconfig/network-scripts/ifcfg-\<interface-name>** For each network interface, there is a corresponding interface configuration script.
+Each of these files provide information specific to a particular network interface.
 **/home** users' home directories, containing saved files, personal settings, etc.
 **/lib** libraries essential for the binaries in /bin and /sbin
 **/media** mount points for removable media such as CD-ROMS